One Year Professional Diploma

 Drama studies naturalise acting technique, so that it becomes undetectable in performance.
 The course aims to promote the technical skills, intellectual grasp and the physical and artistic maturity that are required to work successfully in the professional theatre.
 Voice and speech coaching also play an important part in the final year, reinforcing the work covered in the first two years.
 This ensures that each student has a flexible, well-modulated voice and is able, therefore, to tackle a wide variety of roles and possesses the strength and skill to project in large auditoria.

 These different disciplines are united in the rehearsal and performance of the music theatre repertoire, which commences in the 1920s and proceeds via Rodgers and Hammerstein to the most recent rock musicals.
 This work promotes an awareness of both the content and style of these different forms of musical theatre.

 Classical ballet continues to provide a basis for sound dance technique, emphasising the secure performance of the basic vocabulary.
 Isolation jazz technique adds interest, style and flair to the performance and staging of songs and dances from musical theatre, with its emphasis on co-ordination, fluency and presentational skills.
 Dance and tap for musical theatre are essential skills for students seeking employment in the commercial world.

 Students on this pathway will be part of our performing company Seedtime.

-Applicants will be expected to audition for entry onto the programme in one of the following pathways: Classical Ballet, Contemporary Dance, Jazz Dance or Musical Theatre
+Previous full-time training is essential for this postgraduate level training programme.
+Entrance is by audition only with applications auditioning for entry onto the programme in one of the following pathways: Classical Ballet, Contemporary Dance, Jazz Dance or Musical Theatre.

-Please note that in most cases, applicants have to be self-funded.
+Please note in most cases, One-Year Professional Diploma students have to be self-funded.